-A large proportion of our IT systems and services, as well as communications infrastructure and other business is with telecommunications carriers, financial institutions, and large manufacturers.
-Business conditions within these industries, including structural reforms, could lead to changes in customer investment trends having a significant impact on Group sales and profitability.
-In semiconductors, HDDs and other operations where the Group provides components and other products, both demand and prices are impacted to a large extent by customers' ability to sell PCs, digital home electronics, mobile phones, automobiles and other products in which these parts are used.
+A large proportion of our IT systems and services, as well as communications infrastructure and other business, is with telecommunications carriers, financial institutions, and large manufacturers.
+The business environment within these industries, including shifting market trends and structural reforms, could lead to changes in customers' IT investment trends having a significant impact on Group sales and profitability.
+In semiconductors, HDDs and other operations where the Group provides components and other products, both demand and prices are impacted to a large extent by customers' sales of PCs, digital home electronics, mobile phones, automobiles and other products in which these parts are used.
 Accordingly, soft demand and falling prices for customers' products, or a decline in customers' market share, could negatively impact Group sales and earnings.